Last Updated on September 29, 2019

 - I’m going to infuse them with fresh rosemary

 - I’m going to stuff them with the stuffing for my Stuffed Turkey Ring.
-I had a lot left over and put it in the freezer, now I’m using it.
+I had a lot of leftovers and put it in the freezer, now I’m using it.

 The first thing I have to do is bone the thighs.
 Boning is not difficult when you have a good knife, and I have a very nice, sharp knife.
 The important thing is to follow the bone and it will pop right out.